Tron: Production

+A costume from the film on display at the Academy Museum in Los Angeles, California.
+Extensive use of computer graphics and animation were used to add the distinctive glowing design to the characters in post-production.

 Because of the many special effects, Disney decided in 1981 to film Tron predominantly in the Super Panavision format, with real world scenes filmed in 65mm color and the electronic world scenes in 65mm black-and-white to later be colorized appropriately.
 Computer-generated and composited layers were shot in VistaVision and few other shots were filmed in anamorphic 35mm and full aperture 35mm, all of which were subsequently "blown up" to 65 mm.
 The film would be projected on 70mm prints in its original 2.20:1 aspect ratio, while 35mm prints were anamorphically reduced and cropped to a 2.40:1 composition.

 Three designers were brought in to create the look of the computer world.
 French comic book artist Jean Giraud (also known as Mœbius) was the main set and costume designer for the film.
 Most of the vehicle designs (including Sark's aircraft carrier, the light cycles, the tank, and the solar sailer) were created by industrial designer Syd Mead.
 Peter Lloyd, a high-tech commercial artist, designed the environments.
 Nevertheless, these jobs often overlapped, leaving Giraud working on the solar sailer and Mead designing terrain, sets and the film's logo.
 The original 'Program' character design was inspired by Lisberger Studios' logo of a glowing bodybuilder hurling two discs.

 To create the computer animation sequences of Tron, Disney turned to the four leading computer graphics firms of the day: Information International, Inc. of Culver City, California, who owned the Super Foonly F-1 (the fastest PDP-10 ever made and the only one of its kind); MAGI of Elmsford, New York; Robert Abel and Associates of California; and Digital Effects of New York City.
 Bill Kovacs worked on the film while working for Robert Abel before going on to found Wavefront Technologies.
 The work was not a collaboration, resulting in very different styles used by the firms.